Disability Services Main Menu

 Regents Centers for Learning Disorders

-Contact Ms. Kelly Woodruff in the Office of Disability Services if you have been accepted for admission to Armstrong and want to be referred to the Regents Center for Learning Disorders at Georgia Southern University for an assessment.
-Ms. Woodruff will give you a referral packet that you need to complete, return, and will be forward it to the RCLD.
-After receiving the packet, the RCLD will contact you to schedule an appointment.
+Contact Kelly Woodruff in the Office of Disability Services if you have been accepted for admission to Armstrong and want to be referred to the Regents Center for Learning Disorders at Georgia Southern University for an assessment.
+You will receive a referral packet that you need to complete and return to the Office of Disability Services.
+Your packet will be forwarded it to the RCLD.
+After receiving your packet, the RCLD will contact you to schedule an appointment.